Last week the Swiss Federal Office of Energy (SFOE) announced that 62% of the electricity consumed in Switzerland came from renewable sources.

 Given the impossibility of connecting consumption to production, what is the point of trying to attribute it as SFOE does?

 Grids and exchanges muddy the water.
 The dirty gets mixed with the clean and becomes indistinguishable from the rest.
 Abstractly connecting users to suppliers provides a way to pay clean producers more.
 And, if higher payments are directed at clean producers, they’ll be motivated to put more into the system, while those burning fossil fuels might see demand fall.

 Of the Swiss electricity produced renewably (64%), most is from hydro (59%) with the rest (5%) coming from solar, wind and biomass.

 The chart above shows a breakdown of total Swiss electricity production in 2016.

-Electricity consumed attributed to renewable energy was lower (62%).
+Electricity consumed attributed to renewable energy was lower (62%) than that produced renewably.
 The difference is due to some consumers continuing to use unidentified grey electricity, which could be dirty.

-The chart above shows a breakdown of attribution of Swiss electricity consumption in 2016.
+The chart above shows the attribution of Swiss electricity consumption in 2016.

 There is still some attribution work to be done and still plenty of dirty electricity in the system.
 Until it’s 100% clean consuming less electricity and putting more clean stuff into the grid should be the imperative.
 For example, a small electric car beats a big one.